Edward De Vos, EdD

 Harvard University, 1983

-In addition to his MSPP appointment, he is Associate Professor of Pediatrics at Boston University School of Medicine and a Lecturer in Pediatrics at Harvard Medical School.
+In addition to MSPP, Dr. De Vos has held appointments as Associate Professor (Pediatrics)at Boston University School of Medicine; Associate Professor (Pediatrics-primary, Public Health & Family Medicine-secondary) at Tufts University School of Medicine; and Lecturer (Pediatrics) at Harvard University Medical School.
 He is a member of the American Psychological Association, the American Evaluation Association, the American Public Health Association and the American Statistical Association.
-Dr. De Vos earned his undergraduate degree from M.I.T. (physics and anthropology) and his doctorate from Harvard University.
+Dr. De Vos earned his Bachelor's degree from the Massachusetts Institute of Technology (MIT), and his doctorate from Harvard University.

 Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.
 [John Tukey, Annals of Mathematical Statistics, 33 (1962)]